 While sulfur bacteria are not harmful, hydrogen sulfide gas in the air can be harmful at high levels.
 It is important to remove the gas from the water, or vent the gas to the atmosphere.
 Venting prevents the gas from collecting in low-lying spaces (such as well pits and basements) or enclosed spaces (such as well houses).
-Only well professionals should enter a well pit or other enclosed space where hydrogen sulfide gas may be present.
+Only well professionals using proper safety precautions should consider entering a well pit or other enclosed space where hydrogen sulfide gas may be present.

 How to detect

 - Bacterial slime may be white, grey, black, or reddish brown if associated with iron bacteria (signs of sulfur bacteria).

 - Black stains on silverware and plumbing fixtures (signs of hydrogen sulfide gas).

 - Corrosion on pipes and metal components of the water distribution system (signs of hydrogen sulfide gas).